Louis-MG/RecursiveBinaryDivisor/README.md

 |30|cluster.1.2|
 |12|cluster.2|

 * The R script yields 3 pca plots of the sequences for each parent cluster (clusters that are divided by rbd).
-Dimensions 1 and 2, 2 and 3 are used.
+Dimensions 1 and 2, 2 and 3, 1 and 3 are used.
 3 additionnal plots are produced, showing final clusters in colors only.
 They are placed at the output folder's root.
 * The seq_highlight.py script yields a tabulated file that contains the ids of the sequences of interest and their last cluster belonging assigned by rbd.

 |sequence_id|cluster_name|